gazebosim/gz-physics/tutorials/02_installation.md

 \page installation Installation

 These instructions are for installing only Ignition Physics.
-If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).
+If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/citadel/install).

 We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.

-The Source Installation instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.
+The Source Installation instructions are generally recommended for developers who want access to the latest features, develop your own feature or make a contribution to our [codebase](https://github.com/ignitionrobotics/ign-physics/).

 # Ubuntu

 ## Prerequisites

-Ignition Physics uses several c++17 features which are not available in the version of gcc supplied with Ubuntu Xenial, so Ubuntu Bionic or later is required.
+Ignition Physics uses several C++17 features which are not available in the version of gcc supplied with Ubuntu Xenial, so Ubuntu Bionic or later is required.